 • Maintaining patient records

 To become a dental hygienist, you must first obtain an associate degree in dental hygiene from a CODA-accredited program.
 After graduating, you must pass the National Board Dental Hygiene Examination (NBDHE) and obtain a license in your state.

 The average salary for a dental hygienist is around $71,000, depending on location and experience.
 In addition, many dental hygienists receive bonuses and other incentives, such as health insurance and retirement benefits.
 For those interested in a career in dental hygiene, there are a variety of job opportunities available.
 With excellent job prospects and competitive salaries, becoming a dental hygienist is an excellent choice.

 Types of jobs for dental hygienists

-Your dental hygienist skills are useful in several industries.
+Your dental hygienist skills will be helpful in several industries.
 Here are three options to consider during your job search:

-- Education: As a dental hygiene educator, you may work with students studying to become hygienists or provide continuing education to licensed hygienists.
+• Education: As a dental hygiene educator, you may work with students studying to become hygienists or provide continuing education to licensed hygienists.
 Most hygiene educators specialize in either clinical procedures or classroom instruction.
-Work as a dental hygienist instructor often requires a bachelor’s or master’s degree.
+Working as a dental hygienist instructor often requires a bachelor’s or master’s degree.

-- Alternative clinical settings: If you enjoy the clinical aspect of dental hygiene work but want to explore other options and serve a specialized community of patients, consider working in alternative clinical settings.
-Alternative settings can include prisons, nursing homes, free clinics, homeless shelters and group homes for individuals with disabilities.
+• Alternative clinical settings: If you enjoy the clinical aspect of dental hygiene work but want to explore other options and serve a specialized community of patients, consider working in alternative clinical settings.
+Alternative settings include prisons, nursing homes, free clinics, homeless shelters, and group homes for individuals with disabilities.